 These are in many personal care products because of their low cost and moisturizing effects.
 Some of these products aren’t easily metabolized by the liver, which means once they’re in your body, they tend to build up.
 They can disrupt hormones and potentially cause cancer.
 It’s not beneficial for your skin as it creates a barrier, keeping moisture out and toxins in.

 This one is not to be confused with your cup of organic green tea.
 TEA is short for triethanolamine.
 TEA, DEA, and MEA are ammonia-related compounds in many beauty products.
 These chemicals are linked to inflammation, organ toxicity, and cancer in test animals.
 That’s not our cup of tea!

 Take Care of Your Skin

-You don’t even need to go down the beauty products aisle to get a great face wash.
+Watch out for harmful chemicals in your skincare products and look for reputable companies to purchase from.
+So many disreputable companies will remove recognizable chemicals of concern from their formulations only to replace them with similar chemicals with a different name.
+In a world with thousands of chemicals on store shelves, consumers must arm themselves with knowledge.
+You don’t need to go down the beauty products aisle to get a great face wash.
 There are products you can pull from your pantry that will leave you with a happy, healthy glow.
-I recommend coconut oil, apple cider vinegar, activated charcoal, and essential oils as great ingredients for DIY cleansers.
-The skin is the body’s largest organ you have to treat it right!
-Check out my recipe for a nice detoxifying coffee mask.
+We recommend coconut oil, apple cider vinegar, activated charcoal, and essential oils as excellent ingredients for DIY cleansers.
+The skin is the body’s largest organ, so you want to treat it right!

 What Can You Find on Wellness Way Bathroom Counters?